Tryzen-0/citra-color-script/README.md

 # citra-color-script
-A bash megascript that allows you to edit colors and positions of elements in Nintendo 3DS system apps.
+A megascript written in bash that allows you to edit colors and positions of elements in Nintendo 3DS system apps.